Chester: History

-Chester General, which opened in 1848, was designed with an Italianate frontage.
+Chester General opened in 1848 and was designed with an Italianate frontage.
 It now has seven designated platforms but once had fourteen.
 The station lost its original roof in the 1972 Chester General rail crash.
-In September 2007, extensive renovations took place to improve pedestrian access, and parking.
-The present station has staffed ticket offices and barriers, waiting rooms, toilets, shops and a pedestrian bridge with lifts.
-Chester General also had a large marshalling yard and a motive power depot, most of which has now been replaced with housing.
+In September 2007, extensive renovations took place to improve pedestrian access and parking.
+Chester General also had a sizeable marshalling yard and a motive power depot, most of which has now been replaced with housing.

-Normal scheduled departures from Chester station are: a quarter-hourly Merseyrail electric service on the Wirral Line to Liverpool, half-hourly in the evenings and on Sundays; frequent services on the North Wales Coast Line (thereby connecting with Holyhead for ferries to Dublin); Avanti West Coast to London Euston via Crewe and to Holyhead; Transport for Wales to Manchester Piccadilly via Warrington Bank Quay and Cardiff Central/Birmingham International via Wrexham General as well as North Wales Coast Line trains to Crewe, Llandudno Junction, Llandudno, Holyhead; and Northern to Manchester Piccadilly via Northwich.

-In May 2019, Northern introduced a Chester to Leeds via Warrington Bank Quay, Manchester Victoria and Bradford Interchange.
-In May 2019, Transport for Wales introduced a service to Liverpool Lime Street, via the reopened Halton Curve and offering a rail connection to Liverpool Airport at Liverpool South Parkway.

 In late 1847, the Dee bridge disaster occurred when a bridge span collapsed as a train passed over the River Dee by the Roodee.
 Five people were killed in the accident.
-The bridge had been designed and built by famed-railway engineer Robert Stephenson for the Chester and Holyhead Railway.
+The bridge had been designed and built by famed railway engineer Robert Stephenson for the Chester and Holyhead Railway.
 A Royal Commission inquiry found that the trusses were made of cast iron beams that had inadequate strength for their purpose.
 A national scandal ensued and many new bridges of similar design were either taken down or heavily altered.

 Cycling

 There are a series of colour-coded signposted cycling routes around the city.

 On 19 June 2008, then Secretary of State for Transport Ruth Kelly named Chester as a cycling demonstration town.
-This initiative allowed for substantial financial support to improve cycling facilities, and a number of schemes were planned.
+This initiative allowed for substantial financial support to improve cycling facilities and a number of schemes were planned.

-Potential schemes included a new pedestrian and cycling bridge across the River Dee, linking the Meadows with Huntington and Great Boughton, an access route between Curzon Park and the Roodee, an extension to the existing greenway route from Hoole to Guilden Sutton and Mickle Trafford, and an access route between the Millennium cycle route and Deva Link.
-However, following a reorganisation of the local authorities effective 1 April 2009 the Conservative-led administration of the newly established Cheshire West and Chester council was not very supportive, so comparatively little was actually achieved.
+Potential schemes included a new pedestrian and cycling bridge across the River Dee, linking the Meadows with Huntington and Great Boughton; an access route between Curzon Park and the Roodee; an extension to the existing greenway route from Hoole to Guilden Sutton and Mickle Trafford; and an access route between the Millennium cycle route and Deva Link.
+However, following a reorganisation of the local authorities effective 1 April 2009, the Conservative-led administration of the newly established Cheshire West and Chester council was not supportive, so comparatively little was actually achieved.

 Many of the ideas generated at the time were captured in a Cycle Chester Masterplan document.